NewStrangeWorlds/BeAR/docs_src/sections/stellar_spectra.rst

    #Stellar spectrum
    file WASP-43.dat

 with the file name of the stellar spectrum following the keyword.
-The file has to be located in the main retrieval folder.
+The file location hast to be given relative to the path of the BeAR executable.
 It has the following structure:

 .. include:: ../examples/WASP-43.dat
    :literal: